nubenetes/awesome-kubernetes/docs/introduction.md

 * [thenewstack.io: Stop Technical Debt Before It Damages Your Company](https://thenewstack.io/stop-technical-debt-before-it-damages-your-company/)
 * [geeksforgeeks.org: Microservice Architecture – Introduction, Challeneges & Best Practices](https://www.geeksforgeeks.org/microservice-architecture-introduction-challeneges-best-practices/)
 * [redhat.com: Use automation to combat your increased workload](https://www.redhat.com/sysadmin/automation-combat-increased-workload)Tired of mundane, tedious, boring tasks?
 Automation improves your efficiency and frees your time to focus on new and innovative opportunities.
+* [zdnet.com: Benefits of cloud computing: The pros and cons](https://www.zdnet.com/google-amp/article/cloud-computing-pros-and-cons/) A list of advantages and disadvantages of cloud computing, including some you may not know existed.

 ## Disaster Recovery
 * [thenewstack.io: Disaster Recovery Is Different for the Cloud](https://thenewstack.io/disaster-recovery-is-different-for-the-cloud/)